-{\bf ReLU attention.} ReLU attention is an innovative mechanism that employs the ReLU activation function in place of the traditional Softmax function for attention computation.
-Previous studies have highlighted the promise potential of ReLU attention in various domains.
-From empirical side, \cite{wlgk23} has demonstrated that incorporating ReLU as the activation function in vision transformers enhances performance on downstream tasks. \cite{sgt+23} has shown that transformers equipped with ReLU attention outperform those with Softmax attention, particularly when dealing with large key-value memory in machine translation tasks.
-From theoretical side, the scale-invariant property of ReLU attention \citep{lbz+22} facilitates the scalability of transformer networks.
-Furthermore, \cite{bcw+23, fgbm23} have shown that the inherent properties of ReLU attention contribute positively to the learning process of transformer models.
-Another key advantage of ReLU attention is that the ReLU function effectively sets all negative values to zero, allowing us to bypass these non-contributory elements during attention computation, thereby reducing the running time of attention computation.
-Importantly, omitting these zero and negative entries does not introduce any error into the final output of the ReLU attention mechanism.
+ReLU attention employs the ReLU activation function in place of the traditional Softmax function for attention computation.
+Previous studies have highlighted the promising potential of ReLU attention in various domains.
+From the empirical side, \cite{wlgk23} has demonstrated that incorporating ReLU as the activation function in vision transformers enhances performance on downstream tasks. \cite{sgt+23} has shown that transformers equipped with ReLU attention outperform those with Softmax attention, particularly when dealing with large key-value memory in machine translation tasks.
+From the theoretical side, the scale-invariant property of ReLU attention \citep{lbz+22} facilitates the scalability of transformer networks.
+Furthermore, \cite{bcw+23, fgbm23, lss+25_relu} have shown that the inherent properties of ReLU attention contribute positively to the learning process of transformer models.
+Another key advantage is that the ReLU function effectively sets all negative values to zero, allowing us to bypass these non-contributory elements during attention computation and thereby reducing its running time.
+Omitting these zero and negative entries does not introduce any error into the final output of the ReLU attention mechanism.